Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Construction of

-\pycbc workflow performs matched filtering on the data with a bank of templates.
+We build our ML tool as an augmentation of one of the standard pipelines used by the LIGO-VIRGO Collaboration, viz. \pycbc.
+The \pycbc workflow performs matched filtering on the data with a bank of templates.
 Triggers are then collected by thresholding and clustering the SNR time series.
-The SNR is re-weighed with two types of noise suppressing vetoes and a semi-coherent ranking statistic (we call it base statistic hereafter) ensuring approximately trigger rate estimation across the search parameter space to determine the significance of events~\cite{Allen_chi, sgveto, improved_pycbc}.
-We analyse the triggers with our classifier and build the ML tool as an augmentation of the standard pipeline used by LIGO.
+For each trigger, the SNR is re-weighted with two types of noise suppressing vetoes~\cite{Allen_chi, sgveto} and a single detector ranking statistic is calculated ensuring approximately constant trigger rate across the search parameter space~\cite{improved_pycbc}.
+The pipeline then finds triggers coincident in Hanford and Livingston detectors with an allowed time window of $15$ ms, which accounts for the light travel time and uncertainty in recorded times of coalescence.
+A semi-coherent ranking statistic (we call it base statistic hereafter) is evaluated for these foreground triggers~\cite{improved_pycbc}.
+To construct the background, the same procedure is repeated between the two detectors with time shifted triggers.
+A false-alarm-rate which decides the significance of each foreground trigger is then evaluated based on this background.

-As mentioned in the previous section, for each trigger, our classifier gives the probability (\Pcbc) of it belonging to the CBC class.
-Thus, the parameter space used for the construction of the new statistic, MLStat, extends to $\boldsymbol{\Theta'} = (\boldsymbol{\Theta}, \mathrm{P}^\mathrm{CBC}_\mathrm{H}, \mathrm{P}^\mathrm{CBC}_\mathrm{L})$, where $\boldsymbol{\Theta}$ is the parameter space considered by the base statistic $\tilde{\rho}$.
-Here, H/L in the subscripts denote Hanford/Livingston observatories respectively.
-The original likelihood ratio for detection of gravitational wave signal is given by,
+We analyse the triggers collected by the \pycbc workflow with our classifier.
+For each trigger, our classifier gives the probability (\Pcbc) of it belonging to the CBC class.
+The likelihood ratio for the detection of a GW signal in the given data from the $i^\mathrm{th}$ detector is,